na-na-hi/renget/archive/tmd2many_abilities.md

 Gorilla Tactics | The User's Attack is increased by 3, but only for the first selected move.
 Grass Pelt | While in Grassy Terrain, the User's Defense is increased by 3.
 Grassy Surge | The User may summon Grassy Terrain once per battle.
-Grim Neigh | Spooky horse.
+Grim Neigh | If the User lands a finishing blow, their Special Attack is increased by 1.
 Guard Dog | If the User is affected by Intimidate, Attack is increased by 1 instead.
 The User is immune to Moves and Abilities that would cause them to flee.
 **Gulp Missile** | When the User uses Surf or Dive, Gulp Missile will have one of 3 effects.
 2-10; 4 true damage, no effect.
 11-15; 4 true damage, Defense decreased by 1.
 16-20; 4 true damage, Paralysis.
 The User's Basic Attack is replaced with Gulp Missile.
 Guts | While the User is afflicted with a Major Status Condition, their Attack is increased by 3.
 The User is immune to *Burn*'s Attack decrease.
 Hadron Engine | At the start of the battle, the User's Special Attack is increased by 1.
 The User may summon Electric Terrain once per battle.
 **Harvest** | If a Berry was used last turn, there is a 50% chance they will find a Berry Leaf, 100% chance in Harsh Sunlight.
 The User's Basic Attack is replaced with Harvest, which allows the User to search for Berry Leaves.
-Healer | When the User uses a Status Move with a roll of or below 6, an Ally is cured of their Status Condition.
+**Healer** | When the User uses a Status Move with a roll greater than or equal to 10, an Ally is cured of their Status Condition.
 Heatproof | When the User is hit with a Fire-Type Move, its damage is decreased by 5.
 Heavy Metal | The User is twice as heavy as they normally would be.
 They also enjoy heavy metal.
-Honey Gather | The Opponent may drop Tasty Honey after the User lands a finishing blow. +1 roll chance every 5 Levels until Level 50.
+**Honey Gather** | If the User lands a finishing blow, roll 1D20.
+Upon rolling 20, the Opponent drops Tasty Honey. +1 roll chance every 5 Levels until Level 50.
 **Huge Power** | The User's Attack Stat is increased by 3 Stat Points.
 The User's Special Attack Stat is decreased by 3 Stat Points.
 Hunger Switch | The User switches between Full-Belly Mode and Hangry Mode every turn.
 Hustle | The User's Attack Stat is increased by 3 Stat Points.
 The User's Miss Range with Physical Moves is increased by 4.